NhatHoang2002/raw-note/_posts/coursera-machine-learning/2018-10-13-machine-learning-coursera-7.md

     - No kernel ("linear kernel", use $X\Theta$)
     - Gaussian kernel (above): need to choose $\sigma^2$
 - <mark>Do perform feature scaling before using Gaussian kernel</mark>
-- Not all similarity functions you develop are valid kernels $\Rightarrow$ <mark>Must satisfy **Merecer's Theorem**</mark> to make sure SVM packages' optimizations run correctly, and do not diverge.
+- Not all similarity functions you develop are valid kernels $\Rightarrow$ <mark markdown="span">Must satisfy **Merecer's Theorem**</mark> to make sure SVM packages' optimizations run correctly, and do not diverge.
 - **Polynomial kernel**:
   - use when $x$ and $l$ are both strictly non-negative
   - People not use this much.